Christian VII: Divorce

-The king divorced Caroline Matilda in 1772 after they had produced two children: the future King Frederick VI and Princess Louise Auguste.
+The king divorced Caroline Matilda in 1772 after they had produced two children: the future King Frederick VI and Princess Louise Auguste (the latter is believed to be the daughter of Struensee).
 Struensee, who had enacted many modernising and emancipating reforms, was arrested and executed the same year.
 Christian signed Struensee's arrest and execution warrant under pressure from his stepmother, Queen Juliana Maria, who had led the movement to have the marriage ended.
-Caroline Matilda, retaining her title but not her children.
+Caroline Matilda retained her title but not her children.
 She eventually left Denmark and passed her remaining days in exile at Celle Castle in her brother's German territory, the Electorate of Hanover.
 She died there of scarlet fever on 10 May 1775 at the age of 23.

 Later life

 Christian was only nominally king from 1772 onward.
 Between 1772 and 1784, Denmark-Norway was ruled by his stepmother, the Queen Dowager Juliane Marie, his half-brother Frederick, and the Danish politician Ove Høegh-Guldberg.
-From 1784, his son Frederick VI ruled permanently as prince regent.
-This regency was marked by liberal, judicial, and agricultural reforms, but also by disasters of the Theatre War, French Revolutionary Wars, and the beginning of the Napoleonic Wars, also at the same time the Norwegian separatist movement was on the rise.
+From 1784, his son Frederick ruled permanently as prince regent.
+This regency was marked by liberal, judicial, and agricultural reforms, but also by disasters of the Theatre War, French Revolutionary Wars, the beginning of the Napoleonic Wars, and the rise of the Norwegian separatist movement.

 Death and succession

 Christian died at age 59 of a stroke on 13 March 1808 in Rendsburg, Schleswig.
-Although there were rumours that the stroke was caused by fright at the sight of Spanish auxiliary troops which he took to be hostile.
-Ulrik Langen, in his biography of the king, did not indicate that there was any external cause.
+Although there were rumours that the stroke was caused by fright at the sight of Spanish auxiliary troops which he took to be hostile, Ulrik Langen, in his biography of the king, did not indicate that there was any external cause.
 He was buried in Roskilde Cathedral and was succeeded by his son Frederick VI.

 Legacy

 Contribution to science

-In 1769, Christian VII of Denmark invited the Hungarian astronomer Miksa Hell (Maximilian Hell) to Vardø.
+In 1769, King Christian VII invited the Hungarian astronomer Miksa Hell (Maximilian Hell) to Vardø.
 Hell observed the transit of Venus, and his calculations gave the most precise calculation of the Earth–Sun distance to that date (approx. 151 million kilometres).
 Hell's companion János Sajnovics explored the affinity among the languages of the Sami, Finnish, and Hungarian peoples (all members of the Finno-Ugric language family).

 Cultural depictions

-Christian VII, the story of his marriage, and his wife's affair with Struensee has featured in many artistic works:
+Christian VII, the story of his marriage, and his wife's affair with Struensee have featured in many artistic works: